 There are so many beautiful places within reach of Florence, Italy.
 Being in central Italy, Florence is an ideal location from which to see so much of the country (not to mention one of the most beautiful itself.)
 And if you’re making Florence a base on your Italy trip, you must include these perfect Tuscan day trips from Florence on your itinerary.

-Nestled in the region of Tuscany, Florence is a stone’s throw away from some of the most stunning, picturesque Italian villages you can think of.
+Florence is a stone’s throw away from some of the most stunning, picturesque Italian villages in the Tuscan countryside.
 Any of them are worth a visit if you’re craving that charming village experience.

 The best part?
 All these destinations are about an hour or less from Florence!